Restaurant in Trento, Italy

 Yes — and more decisively than you might expect from a mid-city restaurant at the €€€ price point.
 Augurio is the kind of place that justifies its tier through craft rather than ceremony: a Michelin Plate-recognised restaurant in the historic centre of Trento where local Alpine-Italian cooking gets a thoughtful, modern reinterpretation without losing its regional grounding.
 If you are visiting Trento and want one sit-down dinner that reflects both the city and the season, this is the most considered choice available.

 The restaurant was opened by three brothers who share the family name Augurio — which sets the tone immediately.
 This is not a corporate dining room or a chef-driven ego project; it is a family operation with a clear point of view.
-The ground-floor dining room pairs a centuries-old vaulted ceiling with contemporary wood furniture, and the open-view kitchen means the experience has some transparency built in.
-The atmosphere reads as relaxed but intentional , you are not expected to dress up, but you will feel the care that has gone into the room and the plate.
+The ground-floor dining room pairs a centuries-old vaulted ceiling with contemporary wood furniture, the open-view kitchen means the experience has some transparency built in.
+The atmosphere reads as relaxed but intentional, you are not expected to dress up, but you will feel the care that has gone into the room and the plate.

 The cooking is classified as country cooking, which in this context means the kitchen draws on Trentino's larder and Italian culinary tradition as a starting point, then applies enough modern technique to keep the results interesting.
 This is not rustic trattoria fare padded out with bread and olive oil, nor is it the kind of abstracted fine dining that loses the thread of what a region actually tastes like.
 The Michelin Plate recognition in 2025 confirms that the quality of cooking here is real and consistent, even if the restaurant has not crossed into star territory.
 For food-focused travellers who want depth without the formality of a starred room, that positioning is close to ideal.

-Booking at Augurio is rated easy , this is not a restaurant where you need to plan weeks in advance or game a reservations system.
+Booking at Augurio is rated easy, this is not a restaurant where you need to plan weeks in advance or game a reservations system.
 That said, the restaurant operates in a city-centre location on Via Dietro le Mura B, 16, so weekend evenings will fill faster than midweek.
-If you want to eat here on a Friday or Saturday night during peak season , summer and the autumn food and wine period in Trentino , book a few days ahead to be safe.
+If you want to eat here on a Friday or Saturday night during peak season, summer and the autumn food and wine period in Trentino, book a few days ahead to be safe.
 The lunch service offers lighter menu options, making it a strong choice if you want to eat well without committing to a long dinner; the grande carte, however, needs to be ordered in advance, so plan ahead if that is what you want.

 On timing: Trento rewards visits in early autumn, when the harvest season brings local ingredients to their peak and the city's markets are at their most interesting.
 An Augurio dinner in September or October, built around the grande carte ordered ahead, is probably the highest-value version of this experience.
 Summer evenings are also strong, when the city quietens after the day-trippers leave.
-Avoid arriving without a reservation on a market day or during a local festival weekend , the dining room will be at capacity.
+Avoid arriving without a reservation on a market day or during a local festival weekend, the dining room will be at capacity.

 The price range sits at €€€, which in Trento means you are spending meaningfully but not extravagantly.
 For the Michelin Plate standard of cooking and the setting, the value proposition is solid.
 This is not a cheap lunch, but it is not asking you to pay starred-restaurant prices either.
 For context on where it sits against the city's other options, see the comparison section below.

-Augurio works leading for travellers who take food seriously but do not want the full performance of a tasting menu evening.
+Augurio works well for travellers who take food seriously but do not want the full performance of a tasting menu evening.
 It suits two people wanting a proper dinner with regional depth, a small group celebrating something low-key, or a solo diner who wants to eat at the bar rather than take a full table.
 The relaxed formality of the room means it does not demand that you perform a special occasion, but it delivers enough quality that one would not feel wasted here.
 Visitors to Trentino interested in how local Alpine ingredients connect to the broader Italian table will find the cooking here more coherent and more satisfying than the average city-centre restaurant.
-For reference points on what Italian country cooking done well looks like at a regional level, consider how Augurio fits within a broader northern Italian dining context that includes restaurants like Andrea Monesi - Locanda di Orta in Orta San Giulio or 21.9 in Piobesi d'Alba , both working the same country cooking format at different price points and with different regional signatures.
+For reference points on what Italian country cooking done well looks like at a regional level, consider how Augurio fits within a broader northern Italian dining context that includes restaurants like Andrea Monesi - Locanda di Orta in Orta San Giulio or 21.9 in Piobesi d'Alba, both working the same country cooking format at different price points and with different regional signatures.

 If you are building a Trento itinerary and weighing up dinner options, Augurio sits in a clear position: it is the most obvious choice for Michelin-recognised cooking at a non-starred price point with a relaxed atmosphere.
-Il Sommelier and La Maison de Filip are the other €€€ restaurants in the city's comparable tier, and both offer distinct experiences worth considering depending on what you are after.
+Il Sommelier and La Maison de Filip are the other €€€ restaurants in the city's comparable tier, both offer distinct experiences worth considering depending on what you are after.
 Osteria Il Cappello and Scrigno del Duomo offer strong cooking at €€, which is worth knowing if budget is a consideration.
 Acquaefarina is a different format entirely and suits a different kind of visit.
 See the full breakdown in the comparison table below.

 Augurio is one data point in a city with more dining depth than most visitors expect.
 For a fuller picture, browse our full Trento restaurants guide, or extend your planning across hotels, bars, wineries, and experiences in the region.
 If Augurio sparks an interest in what Italian fine dining looks like at the other end of the ambition scale, Osteria Francescana in Modena, Dal Pescatore in Runate, Uliassi in Senigallia, Reale in Castel di Sangro, Quattro Passi in Marina del Cantone, and Atelier Moessmer Norbert Niederkofler in Brunico represent the higher end of what the country offers across different regions and formats.
 For Osteria a Le Due Spade, also in Trento, the modern cuisine format offers another local option worth comparing directly.